Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Big Fig Firm too hard for side sleeping?

-For many lighter and average-weight side sleepers, yes.
-I felt fine for short side stretches, but Mia hit pressure at the shoulder much faster than on the Luxe.
+For many lightweight and average-weight side sleepers, yes.
+I could handle short side stretches, but Mia hit shoulder pressure much faster here than on the Luxe.

 Which Big Fig felt best for back pain-style support?